Biden affirms human rights commitment as he warms to Saudis | Headlines

 Biden affirms human rights commitment as he warms to Saudis

-President Joe Biden said on Friday he hasn't changed his views on human rights despite his administration's praise of Saudi Arabia — which he'd pledged to make a "pariah" over its abuses — for getting key oil producers to step up production.
+President Joe Biden said Friday he hasn't changed his views on human rights despite his administration's praise of Saudi Arabia for getting key oil producers to step up production.
+As a presidential candidate, Biden had pledged to make the kingdom a “pariah” over its abuses.

 Biden said he wasn't sure whether he was going to Saudi Arabia and has “no direct plans at the moment” to visit the kingdom.
 He acknowledged he expects to meet with the leaders of Israel and some Arab countries, including Saudi Arabia, at some point.

 The comments come as the White House has sounded more definitive about the trip.
-A person familiar with White House planning said Biden has decided to visit Saudi Arabia as well as Israel, likely adding the stops to an already scheduled trip to Europe for a pair of summits this month, but details have not been finalised.
-The person was not authorised to comment publicly.
+A person familiar with White House planning said Biden has decided to visit Saudi Arabia as well as Israel, likely adding the stops to an already scheduled trip to Europe for a pair of summits this month, but details have not been finalized.
+The person was not authorized to comment publicly.

 Biden, who is spending the weekend at his Delaware beach home, sidestepped questions from reporters about about whether he would meet with the prince, often referred to by his initials, MBS, should he visit the kingdom.